128technology/docs/docs/ts_idp.md

 Logs

 The `show tech-support` info contains the relevant logs and journals associated with the IDP engine.
+Logs specific to IDP functions are stored here: `/var/logs/128technology/idp/*`.